Amed Rosario Player Props: Guardians vs. Padres

 Amed Rosario At The Plate

-- Rosario is hitting .232 with 11 doubles, four triples, a home run and 16 walks.
+- Rosario is batting .229 with 11 doubles, four triples, a home run and 17 walks.

-- Rosario enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .318.

-- He has hit a home run in one of 58 games, and in 0.4% of his plate appearances.
+- He has homered in one of 59 games, and in 0.4% of his plate appearances.

-- In 14 games this year (24.1%), Rosario has picked up an RBI, including two games with multiple runs batted in.
+- In 14 games this season (23.7%), Rosario has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in 22 games this season, with multiple runs five times.
+- In 22 of 59 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.